ujjwal-9/ujjwal-9.github.io/writings.md

 [*The Power of your Subconscious Mind*]()<br />Joseph Murphy

+## Presentations

+[*ASPECT Scoring*](assets/pdf/ASPECTS.pdf)<br /> ASPECTS is a 10-point quantitative topographic CT scan score used for patients with middle cerebral artery (MCA) stroke.
+To compute ASPECTS, 1 point is subtracted from 10 for any evidence of early ischemic change for each of the defined regions.
+This CT score is simple and reliable and may be helpful in the early stages of care for supporting transfer or therapy decisions.

 <!-- ## Software
 [*Is the Weather Weird?*](https://www.istheweatherweird.com)<br/>Jonah-Bloch Johnson and I made a website to help answer that question.
 Bea Malsky made a [twitter bot](https://twitter.com/itww_chicago).